-- The 96th AGM of the Company will be held fully virtual via online meeting platform of Securities Services e-Portal ("SS e-Portal") at https://sshsb.net.my/ provided by SS E Solutions Sdn Bhd ("SSESB") in Malaysia.
-Members/proxies are advised to follow the procedures provided in the Administrative Guide for this AGM in order to register, participate and vote remotely by using the remote participation and voting ("RPV") facilities provided by SSESB. - 2.
-A member of the Company entitled to attend and vote at the meeting is entitled to appoint not more than two (2) proxies to attend and vote in his stead.
+- 1. A member of the Company entitled to attend and vote at the meeting is entitled to appoint not more than two (2) proxies to attend and vote in his stead.
 A proxy may but need not be a member of the Company.
 There shall be no restrictions as to the qualification of the proxy.
-A proxy appointed to attend and vote at a meeting of the Company shall have the same rights as the members to speak at the meeting. - 3.
-Where a member is an authorised nominee as defined under the Securities Industry (Central Depositories) Act 1991, it may appoint at least one (1) proxy but not more than two (2) proxies in respect of each securities account it holds with ordinary shares of the Company standing to the credit of the said securities account. - 4.
-Where a member appoints two (2) proxies, the member shall specify the proportions of his shareholdings to be represented by each proxy. - 5.
-Where a member of the Company is an exempt authorised nominee which holds ordinary shares in the Company for multiple beneficial owners in one securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds. - 6.
-All Forms of Proxy may be deposited in the following manner:- - by electronic means through the SS e-Portal at https://sshsb.net.my/, by fax to +603-20949940 or by email to eservices@sshsb.com.my; or - (ii) by hardcopy form via hand or post to SSESB's office at Level 7, Menara Milenium, Jalan Damanlela, Pusat Bandar Damansara, Damansara Heights, 50490 Kuala Lumpur, Wilayah Persekutuan, Malaysia.
+A proxy appointed to attend and vote at a meeting of the Company shall have the same rights as the members to speak at the meeting. - 2.
+Where a member is an authorised nominee as defined under the Securities Industry (Central Depositories) Act 1991, it may appoint at least one (1) proxy but not more than two (2) proxies in respect of each securities account it holds with ordinary shares of the Company standing to the credit of the said securities account. - 3.
+Where a member appoints two (2) proxies, the member shall specify the proportions of his shareholdings to be represented by each proxy. - 4.
+Where a member of the Company is an exempt authorised nominee which holds ordinary shares in the Company for multiple beneficial owners in one securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds. - 5.
+The instrument appointing a proxy shall be in writing under the hand of the appointor or his attorney duly authorised in writing, or if the appointor is a corporation under its common seal or the hand of an officer or attorney duly authorised. - 6.
+All Forms of Proxy must be deposited at the Registered Office of the Company situated at Unit 17.02, Level 17, Menara Maxisegar, Jalan Pandan Indah 4/2, Pandan Indah, 55100 Kuala Lumpur not less than 48 hours before the time appointed for holding the meeting or any adjournment thereof. - 7.
+For the purpose of determining members who shall be entitled to attend this Annual General Meeting, the Company shall be requesting Bursa Malaysia Depository Sdn Bhd to issue a Record of Depositors as at 14 September 2022.
+Only members whose names appear therein shall be entitled to attend the said meeting or appoint a proxy to attend and vote on their behalf. - 8.
+Pursuant to Paragraph 8.29(A)(1) of the Main Market Listing Requirements of Bursa Malaysia Securities Berhad, all the resolutions set out in the Notice of this Annual General Meeting will be put to vote by poll.